|Booking Division||Police Department Booking Division Information|

 Special Event Permit

 Any organization or business considering holding a special event in Ridgeland must coordinate their activities with the Ridgeland Police Department.
-Download application (Link Coming Soon)
+A Special Events Application Packet must be completed and submitted at least 3 weeks prior to the event.

 The Training Division of the Ridgeland Police Department handles the education and training of incoming and current officers.
 New police recruits are required to complete a week-long orientation of department policies and procedures, 320 hours of supervised instruction on day and night shifts with a Certified Field Training Officer, a ten-week training program at the State Police Academy, and a phase of intensive evaluation before being released for solo patrol.
 Current officers are required by the State to receive a minimum of 24 hours of continuing education each year to stay on the cutting edge of the latest in training and information.